Basic EPS

 g

-For the same extract, you would have entered the "Profit for the year from continued operations" [Figure c] less "Non-controlling interests" [Figure g] into the `Profit / (Loss) from Continuing Operations*` input box.
+For the same extract, you would have entered the "Profit for the year from continuing operations" [Figure c] less the non-controlling interests' share of continuing operations into the `Profit / (Loss) from Continuing Operations*` input box.
 We will adjust this figure through our workings to arrive at profit attributable to ordinary shareholders.

 Enter the total returns on equity-classified preference shares that you calculated manually into the `Returns on Equity-classified Preference Shares` input box.